apache/royale-docs/get-started/hello-world.md

 ## Compile the source file

-If you used <a href="https://www.npmjs.com/" target="_blank">npm</a> to install Royale, run from your project folder:
+If you used [npm](https://www.npmjs.com/){:target='_blank'} to install Royale, run from your project folder:

 ```
 mxmlcnpm src/HelloWorld.mxml
 ```

 If you didn't use npm, run:

 ```
 <path to SDK folder>/js/binmxmlc src/HelloWorld.mxml
 ```

 ## Run the output

-If the compiler reported success, there should now be a bin/js-release output folder in your project folder, such as
+If the compiler reported success, there should now be a `bin/js-release output` folder in your project folder, such as

 ```
 Projects/HelloWorld/bin/js-release
 ```

-In that folder should be an index.html file you can open in your browser to see your "Hello World" application.
+In that folder should be an `index.html` file you can open in your browser to see your "Hello World" application.
 If you see that, congratulations!
 You have installed Royale successfully and are ready to build Royale applications.

 [Create an Application](create-an-Application.html) contains a tutorial for building a more substantial application.
 The Royale SDK includes an **Examples** directory that provides practical demonstrations of how to achieve many features and effects using Royale.